rust-lang/rfcs/text/0000-rand-crate-redesign.md

 The `derive_rand` sub-crate of the current `rand` provides another method to generate random values of the current type.
 This could probably be adjusted to derive `Rand<Default>` or maybe even support custom distributions.
-In the strawman design I simply deleted this sub-crate since I have no interest in creating random values this way.
+In the strawman revision I simply deleted this sub-crate since I have no personal interest in creating random values this way.

 -------------------------------------------------------------------------------